-The film premiered on the Syfy Channel on July 25, 2016 as part of their Sharknado Week.
+The film premiered on the Syfy Channel on July 25th 2016 as part of their Sharknado Week.

 A group of young corporate executives on a weekend bonding trip discover that the area is plagued by a shoal of voracious bull sharks that are attempting to construct a unique dam using human body parts!
 In an attempt to survive the sharks’ onslaught, the execs team up with a local wildlife officer…

-“Much like Atomic Shark, Dam Sharks deserves a lot of credit for keeping the audience off-balance.
+Some others, we’re not so sure about.
+Much like Atomic Shark, Dam Sharks! deserves a lot of credit for keeping the audience off-balance.
 There are a few characters who you assume will never die because they’re either too likeable or too funny.
-But, as we quickly learn, sharks don’t care if you’re funny or likable.
-They just want to eat you and add your leg to the dam.”
-Lisa Marie Bowman, Through the Shattered Lens
+But, as we quickly learn, sharks don’t care if you’re funny or likeable.
+They just want to eat you and add your leg to the dam.

 “Though not the most logical story out there, the unique and original story does make this feel quite creative enough to make for a solid series of positives that work really well here.
 The film does have a few minor flaws, in that the unique story doesn’t really make any sense … Along with the usual atrocious CGI, it’s what holds the film down.”
-GL84, IMDb
+GL84

 “There are some shameless lifts from other (probably far better) movies.
 Still, there are a couple of surprises and sufficient fun to be found here: if you’re not predicting the casualties when three people are crossing a river on a tree-trunk, you’re not watching this the right way.”
-Jim McLellan, Film Blitz
+Film Blitz

 For YouTube reviews and more movie info click the page 2 link below